 - Pulling in or bracing your tummy muscles

 - Weak abdominals and pelvic floor muscles

 - The way you carry your child

 - Other medial complaints

-At Tralee Physiotherapy Clinic we assess and measure your abdominal separation.
-We do this using Real Time Ultrasound.
-We can see the gap on the screen and use this a guide to monitor your progress.
+We assess and measure your abdominal separation using Real Time Ultrasound.
+We can measure any gap on screen and use this a guide to monitor your progress.

-We then devise an individual programme to help you return to your previous strength and mobility in a safe manner.
+Based on your assessment we design exercises to help you return to your previous strength and mobility in a safe manner.
 We go through the exercises to ensure you understand what type of postnatal exercise is safe to do and why.
 These exercises are sent to you on our exercise app with video clips.